 Most of the research regarding fasting and diabetes surrounds Ramadan and most often, the medical recommendation for those with diabetes is to avoid fasting.
-The main health risk is hypoglycemia – particularly if you continue taking insulin while fasting without regular blood glucose monitoring.
-If you do choose to fast for spiritual or personal reasons, talk with your healthcare provider about a plan and regularly monitor glucose to avoid health emergencies.
+The main health risk is hypoglycemia—particularly if you continue taking insulin while fasting without regular blood glucose monitoring.
+If you do choose to fast for spiritual or personal reasons, talk with your healthcare provider about a plan and regularly monitor blood glucose to avoid health emergencies.

 Safety first is the best practice, and this is recognized in most spiritual communities.
 I was raised Jewish and distinctly remember the announcements from our Rabbi during long Yom Kippur services pleading individuals in various circumstances to not fast for their own safety and instead display their faith through another outlet.
 Again, fasting may not be out of the question, just be sure to talk with your healthcare provider, create a plan and be flexible in stopping the fast if risks become too high.

 When it comes to various medical procedures, fasting is often required.
-It is common that before a medical procedure people will release hormones such as adrenaline and cortisol (both of which increase glucose levels in the blood) due to stress.
-In individuals without Type 1 diabetes, insulin levels will increase to balance out the hormones.
-In patients with Type 1 diabetes, insulin is not produced to balance out these changes and so may still need to be administered to maintain normal glucose levels even while fasting.
-This is one of the many reasons that managing Type 1 diabetes while fasting before a medical procedure can be difficult.
-The good news is , you will be surrounded by medical professionals that can both advise you and help you if there is a problem.
+It is common that before a medical procedure people will release hormones such as adrenaline and cortisol (both of which increase blood glucose levels in the blood) due to stress.
+In individuals without type 1 diabetes, insulin levels will increase to balance out the hormones.
+In patients with type 1 diabetes, insulin is not produced to balance out these changes and so may still need to be administered to maintain normal blood glucose levels even while fasting.
+This is one of the many reasons that managing type 1 diabetes while fasting before a medical procedure can be difficult.
+The good news is, you will be surrounded by medical professionals that can both advise you and help you if there is a problem.

 Detox diets refer to short term diets, ranging from a few days to a few weeks, which claim to help remove toxins from the body.
-Typically, these diets focus on exclusively drinking specific teas, juices or eating specific vegetables such as cabbage.
+Typically, these diets focus on exclusively drinking specific teas, juices, or eating specific vegetables such as cabbage.
 Currently, there is not much research showcasing the benefits and side effects of detox diets.
-They tend to be expensive, ones that contain herbal supplements are not tested by the FDA and may have unknown side effects, and they often to do not teach or encourage people to stay healthy between detoxes.
+They tend to be expensive, ones that contain herbal supplements are not tested by the U.S. Food and Drug Administration (FDA) and may have unknown side effects, and they often do not teach or encourage people to stay healthy between detoxes.

 “Safe Fasting with Diabetes.”
 Diabetes Forecast